Edeline Lee: Career

-Edeline Lee has been a regular contributor to Style.com’s Video Fashion Week and Guest Editor for Stiletto Magazine.
-Edeline Lee was awarded a New Fashion Pioneer by the Centre for Fashion Enterprise and is twice a Finalist for the prestigious Samsung Fashion & Design Fund.
-In 2016, Edeline was nominated for Breakthrough Womenwear Designer of the Year by WGSN.
-In 2017, Edeline was awarded a British Fashion Council Fashion Trust grant, and was a finalist for the Mercedes Benz Etoiles prize.
+Lee has been a regular contributor to Style.com's Video Fashion Week and Guest Editor for Stiletto Magazine.

 She has been showing on the official calendar of London Fashion Week since Spring Summer 2018.

-All Edeline Lee pieces are made by hand in England of fabrics woven in Italy, France and Austria.
+All of Lee's pieces are made by hand in England of fabrics woven in Italy, France and Austria.

-Her work has been worn by HRH the Duchess of Cambridge Kate Middleton, Olivia Colman, Sally Hawkins, Gemma Chan, Phoebe Waller-Bridge, Helen Mirren, Cynthia Nixon, Alicia Vikander, Taylor Swift, Ciara, Amy Fine Collins, Ellie Goulding and Solange Knowles.
+Her work has been worn by HM Queen Rania of Jordan, HRH Crown Princess Rajwa Al Hussein of Jordan, HRH the Duchess of Cambridge Kate Middleton, Olivia Colman, Sally Hawkins, Gemma Chan, Phoebe Waller-Bridge, Helen Mirren, Cynthia Nixon, Alicia Vikander, Taylor Swift, Ciara, Amy Fine Collins, Ellie Goulding and Solange Knowles.

-You can find her collections at the following stores: Harvey Nichols, Bloomingdales, Stanley Korshak, Moda Operandi, Browns, Fenwick, Harrods, Angela's, Jane Davidson, Club Designer, Gallery 9, So Susu and Costume Dublin.
+Her collections are available: Harvey Nichols, Bloomingdales, Stanley Korshak, Moda Operandi, Browns, Fenwick, Harrods, Angela's, Jane Davidson, Club Designer, Gallery 9, So Susu and Costume Dublin.